Sign in

 Chapter 2: Important Swim Basics

-Practices Practice times are posted on the website, the Swim Team Calendar and Handbook.
-Swimmers should come to practice regularly and be prepared to do their best.
+Practices Swimmers should come to practice regularly, be on time, and be prepared to do their best.

 You should also consider buying at least one practice suit for your swimmer.
-Swim Outlet and other area swimsuit retailers frequently sell suits discontinued by manufacturers at a reduced price as practice suits.
+Cost can be an issue.
+Swim Outlet is a great resource for discounted training suits.

-Accessories for the well-dressed swimmer Every swimmer needs a towel (labeled with their name, please!), a swimsuit and goggles.
-Other accessories to consider are a sweatshirt (for cool days), a swim cap (especially for girls with long hair), water bottle, sun screen, and a bag to carry everything.
-During swim meets, you should make sure your swimmer has a water bottle and a light snack such as fruit, granola bars or other healthy foods.
-There will be plenty of sweet treats at the concession stands.
+Accessories for the well-dressed swimmer: Every swimmer needs a towel (labeled with their name, please), and swimsuit; most need goggles.
+Other accessories to consider are a swim cap (especially for girls with long hair), water bottle, sun screen, and a bag to carry everything.
+During swim meets, you should make sure your swimmer has a water bottle and a light snack.
+There are plenty of post-swim sweet treats at the concession stands.

 Chapter 3: Organizational Information

-The Dunn Loring Swim Club, of which we are either members or summer users, owns the facilities that we use.
+The Dunn Loring Swim Club owns the facilities that we use.
 Although each member of the swim team and dive team pays a fee in order to belong to the team, the pool membership also subsidizes these teams.
 The Club is governed by a Board Directors.
-To be a member of the swim team your family must own a membership or have paid to use the pool for the summer season (filling an inactive member's slot) and meet other Northern Virginia Swim League (NVSL) criteria.
+To be a member of the swim team, your family must own or rent a membership.

 Team Reps and Coaches